 Obtaining permission to use a video or music clip is sought in a similar way.
 See

-the Warner Music Group FAQ, the MGM Media Licensing site or the Vanguard Records contact website.
+the Warner Music Group FAQ, or the MGM Media Licensing site.

 If you are using a video clip from a DVD or video stream, to create a new work, you’ll need to ask permission to use a clip.
 Usually 30 seconds of music and three minutes of video is all that is allowed under Fair Use (see the CONFU Multimedia Guidelines).

-Remember, the library has access to licensed streaming videos and music that can be linked (in full) to Blackboard.
+Remember, the library has access to licensed streaming videos that can be linked (in full) to Blackboard.